praths71018/Hotel-Management-System/README.md

 ## Overview

 This project is a Hotel Management System built using Java Swing for the user interface and MongoDB for the database.
-The system allows users to manage various aspects of hotel operations including room bookings, customer information, and billing.
+The system allows users to manage various aspects of hotel operations including room booking, customer management, and billing.

 ## Features